 HEALTH SYSTEM AWARENESS AND BUSINESS LITERACY

-- Human Resource Management - The ability to implement staff development and other management practices that represent contemporary best practices, comply with legal and regulatory requirements, and optimize the performance of the workforce, including performance assessments, alternative compensation and benefit methods, and the alignment of human resource practices and processes to meet the strategic goals of the organization.
+- Human Resource Management (L9) - The ability to implement staff development and other management practices that comply with legal and regulatory requirements and optimize the performance of the workforce.

 SELF-AWARENESS AND SELF DEVELOPMENT

-- Self-Awareness - The ability to have an accurate view of one’s own strengths and development needs, including the impact that one has on others.
-A willingness to address development needs through reflective, self-directed learning, and by trying new approaches.
+- Self-Development/Awareness (L23) - The ability to have an accurate view of one’s own strengths and development needs, including the impact that one has on others.